JaidenKemara/checkip/README.md

 <img width="725" height="960" alt="screenshotThree" src="https://github.com/user-attachments/assets/52bc04b2-cd33-492e-b808-d130692bc4a6" />
 <br>
 I only have two IPs in the list just so the entire output would be visible.
-The code creates a new process for each item in the list so limit it to a safe amount for your machine.
-I will update this with a better way of handling large lists without spawning hundreds of processes.